bulletmark/cdhist/README.md

 Ensure `pip3` is installed.
 Python 3.4 or later is required.

-Note [cdhist is on PyPI](https://pypi.org/project/cdhist/) so you can just type `sudo pip3 install cdhist`.
+Note [cdhist is on PyPI](https://pypi.org/project/cdhist/) so you can just type `sudo pip3 install -U cdhist`.
 Or do the following to install from this repository:

 ```